 How We Can Help

-Protecting Consumers in the Inland Empire & the Surrounding Areas
+Protecting Consumers in Ontario & the Surrounding Areas

 McCune Wright Arevalo, LLP is one of the few private firms that has represented government entities to pursue civil penalties arising from the fraud.
 When it was revealed that Volkswagen had cheated on its diesel emissions testing, each state brought their own claim for civil penalties.
 44 states settled those claims using their own attorney general office and settled early with Volkswagen for $1,100 per vehicle.
 The state of Arizona wished to pursue the case further, and did not settle and retained McCune Wright Arevalo, LLP to represent them because of our experience in automobile fraud and product liability cases.
 After two years of litigation, we were able to obtain a settlement of $40 million on behalf of the State of Arizona, which represented more than three times per vehicle more than the states who had pursued the case on their own (over $3,300 per vehicle).